 This is Kasma’s version of what she calls “Drunkard’s Noodles” – Spicy Stir-fried Rice Noodles with Chillies and Holy Basil – ก๋วยเตี๋ยวผัดขี้เมา (Kway Teow Pad Kee Mao).
 It is sometimes inaccurately called by some as “Drunken Noodles,” which implies the noodles are cooked with alcohol, when they are not; but the words ขี้เมา – kee mao – actually refer to a person who likes to drink or get drunk.
 It is so called because the noodles are made so spicy-hot that it makes you want to drink lots of beer (or rice whiskey/rum mixed with soda water over ice – popular among Thai men) to quench the heat.
 It’s a stir-fried dish with the wide, fresh rice noodles (ก๋วยเตี๋ยวเส้นใหญ่ – kway teow sen yai).
 When we cook it at home (I’ll cook it myself when Kasma’s away) we use ground pastured pork from the Berkeley Farmer’s market laden with a good amount of tasty fat.
 I’ve never found a good enough version of this noodle dish in Thai restaurants in the U.S. I’m always disappointed because invariably the restaurants here use Thai basil – ใบโหระพา (bai horapa) – instead of holy basil – ใบกะเพรา (bai kaprao) and it just doesn’t taste the same.
 They also never put enough Thai chillies to give the noodles the incendiary heat implied in its name.

-On the right is Pad Thai noodles, probably the single “Thai” noodle dish that everyone is familiar with.
+On the left is Pad Thai noodles, probably the single “Thai” noodle dish that everyone is familiar with.
 The name, meaning “stir-fried (pad) in the Thai style (Thai)” indicates that it is not really Thai in origin – see Kasma’s blog on The Origin and Making of Pad Thai.

-The dish on the left, ก๋วยเตี๋ยวราดหน้า (Kway Teow Rad Nah) could simply be called “Rice Noodles Topped with a Sauce.”
+The dish on the right, ก๋วยเตี๋ยวราดหน้า (Kway Teow Rad Nah) could simply be called “Rice Noodles Topped with a Sauce.”
 It uses wide, fresh rice noodles – ก๋วยเตี๋ยวเส้นใหญ่ (kway teow sen yai) – and in this version, from one of Kasma’s cooking classes, the sauce includes chicken and Asian broccoli.
 It is best served piping hot and to taste really good, you’ll need to add some chillies soaked in vinegar (both chillies and vinegar, or at least some of the vinegar) to enhance the delicate flavors in the sauce.
 All noodle dishes in Thailand are served with a condiment set so that you can balance the flavors to your liking.
 See Michael’s blog on Thai Condiment Sets.

 There are certain noodle dishes that are particular to a region or place.
 Kasma teaches the Spicy Ayuthaya-style Chicken Rice Noodles – ก๋วยเตี๋ยวไก่อยุธยา (Kway Teow Gai Ayuthaya) – in an Advanced cooking class – it is a hot-and-sour dish, made here with a pastured, free-range chicken, and uses daikon radish to add sweetness to the broth, garlic oil to add fragrance and pickled Thai chillies in vinegar to add the hot-and-sour flavors.
 It can be made either as soup or dry-style.